commonhaus/foundation/COMMUNICATION.md

 - [**GitHub Discussions**](https://github.com/commonhaus/foundation/discussions): Share ideas, ask questions, and help shape the evolution of our collective effort.

-- **Subscribe** to our [mailing list](https://groups.google.com/a/commonhaus.org/g/announce) or use the [RSS Feed](https://www.commonhaus.org/feed/index.rss) to have foundation notices and updates delivered straight to your inbox or reader.
+- **Subscribe** to our [mailing list](https://groups.google.com/a/commonhaus.org/g/announce) or use the [RSS Feed](https://www.commonhaus.org/feed/index.rss) to have foundation notices and updates delivered to your inbox or reader.

 - **Follow** [@commonhaus_fdn on Mastodon](https://fosstodon.org/@commonhaus_fdn), [@commonhaus-fdn on Blue Sky](https://bsky.app/profile/commonhaus.org), or [@commonhaus_fdn on X](https://twitter.com/commonhaus_fdn) for updates and announcements.
-We're also on [Linked.in](https://www.linkedin.com/company/commonhaus-foundation/).
+We're also on [LinkedIn](https://www.linkedin.com/company/commonhaus-foundation/).

 - **Join us on [Discord](https://www.commonhaus.org/community/discord.html)**

 ## Support our efforts

-Every contribution powers the sustainable growth of our open source projects.
+We rely on contributions from individuals and organizations to sustain our open source work.
+Every contribution strengthens the foundation, enabling us to support more projects, expand programs, and grow our community.
 Even a small contribution can have a significant impact.

 <a href="https://github.com/sponsors/commonhaus" class="text button">Become a GitHub Sponsor</a>
 or
 <a href="https://opencollective.com/commonhaus-foundation/donate" class="text button">Donate to our Collective</a>

-- [**GitHub Sponsors**](https://github.com/sponsors/commonhaus): Your sponsorship on GitHub directly supports our initiatives, making a tangible impact on our work.
-- [**OpenCollective**](https://opencollective.com/commonhaus-foundation): We use OpenCollective to provide transparency in how funds are utilized.
-It provides another way to support the foundation and its objectives.

-Every contribution, regardless of size, is deeply appreciated.

-## Become a Member
+### For Individuals: Become a Member

-[Membership](./bylaws/3-cf-membership.md) in the Commonhaus Foundation opens the door to active participation in shaping our future.
+[Membership](./bylaws/3-cf-membership.md) in the Commonhaus Foundation is more than financial support—it’s about joining a community dedicated to sustainable open source development.

-By becoming a member, you're not just supporting us financially; you're joining a community of individuals dedicated to the sustainable development of open source projects.
-Members can hold CF offices, vote in Foundation elections, and influence our strategic direction.
-They also can show off their support with a `@commonhaus.dev` email address.
+By becoming a member, you can:

+- Hold offices and vote in Foundation elections.
+- Influence strategic direction and governance.
+- Get a `@commonhaus.dev` email to show your support.

-- **How to Join**: Membership is initiated through **sponsorship** (ether [GitHub Sponsors](https://github.com/sponsors/commonhaus) or [Open Collective](https://opencollective.com/commonhaus-foundation)) and participation.
+**How to Join**: Membership is initiated through sponsorship (either [GitHub Sponsors](https://github.com/sponsors/commonhaus) or [Open Collective](https://opencollective.com/commonhaus-foundation)) and active participation in the community—whether through code contributions, documentation, advocacy, committee involvement, or engagement in discussions on GitHub and Discord.

 Your support, voice and vote as a member play a vital role in our collective success.

-We welcome all who wish to contribute to our mission and share in our achievements.
+### For Companies & Organizations: Become a sponsor

+Organizations that believe in sustainable open-source software can support us through corporate sponsorship.
+Sponsorship provides:

+- 🏆 Recognition – Sponsors receive visibility in our community and recognition for their contributions.
+- 📢 Engagement – Opportunities to collaborate with developers and contributors.
+- 🎯 Strategic Influence – High-tier sponsors gain advisory board seats to help shape the foundation’s direction.

+[Become a Sponsor](./agreements/sponsorship/sponsorship-tiers.md) – Support our foundation, our projects, and the community behind them.

 ## Contribute a Project

-Are you looking for a long-term home for your open source project?
-We are here to support its growth and sustainability.
+Looking for a long-term home for your open-source project?

-If you maintain a project that could be a good fit for the Commonhaus Foundation, [create a discussion](https://github.com/commonhaus/foundation/discussions/categories/joining-commonhaus) and let us know more about it.
+Commonhaus may be the right place.

+The application process is still taking shape as we bootstrap the foundation, but applications are open.
-We are currently finalizing our formal application and acceptance process, but we are excited to start the conversation.
-We are especially interested in active, mature open source projects.
+We are especially interested in active, mature open source projects at this time.

+If you think your project could be a good fit, we encourage you to apply.

-**How to Contribute Your Project:**
+**How to Apply:**

-1. **Start a Discussion**: Begin by [starting a discussion on GitHub](https://github.com/commonhaus/foundation/discussions/categories/joining-commonhaus).
-This allows us to understand your project and how it aligns with our mission.
+1. **Start a Discussion**: Create a [GitHub discussion](https://github.com/commonhaus/foundation/discussions/categories/joining-commonhaus) to share details about your project and how it aligns with the foundation’s mission.
-2. **Fill Out the Template**: Our discussion template will guide you through providing the necessary details about your project.
+2. **Fill Out the Template**: Our discussion template will guide you through providing the necessary details.
 3. **Initial Review**: Once the discussion is started, our team will review your submission and reach out for further discussions if needed.
-4. **Acceptance and Onboarding**: After a successful review, we will discuss the onboarding process, including the steps to integrate your project into our community and the support we offer to ensure its success.
+4. **Acceptance and Onboarding**: After a successful review, we’ll discuss the onboarding process and the steps needed to integrate your project into our community.

+Every project brings something unique to the Commonhaus ecosystem.
-We look forward to learning more about your project and how we can work together to support your project over the long haul.
+We look forward to learning more about yours!

 ## Contact us

 We’d love to hear from you!
-Whether you have questions, suggestions, or just want to say hello, please contact us: [start a Discussion](https://github.com/commonhaus/foundation/discussions) or [use our online form](https://forms.gle/t2d4DR6CxXSag26s5).
-Your input is valuable to us, and we're here to listen and respond to your community-related inquiries.
+If you have questions, suggestions, or just want to say hello, please contact us: [start a Discussion](https://github.com/commonhaus/foundation/discussions) or [use our online form](https://forms.gle/t2d4DR6CxXSag26s5).
+Your input is valuable and we're here to listen and respond to your community-related inquiries.

 ## Let's build together

 Our community is our strength, and your participation enriches our collective endeavor.
 Whether it's through code, conversation, or cheerleading, your involvement makes a difference.

 Looking forward to seeing you in one (or more!) of our community spaces. 🥰 🚀